dalen/puppetexplorer/README.md

 To build a Debian package use `grunt build_debian`, this requires the `devscripts` and `debhelper` packages to be installed.

+To build a RPM use `grunt build rpm:snapshot`, this requires the `rpm-build` package to be installed.
+The resulting RPM will be in `rpm/RPMS/noarch`.

 ### See also

  * [Puppetboard](https://github.com/nedap/puppetboard)